How We Score Safety

 These rules supersede the calculated score entirely:

-If a carrier holds a Conditional (C) or Unsatisfactory (U) FMCSA safety rating, the combined score is forced to 0 and the grade is set to Critical, regardless of the calculated peer index.
+If a carrier holds an Unsatisfactory (U) FMCSA safety rating, the FRED Score is forced to 0 and the grade to Critical, regardless of the modeled burden — a regulator’s adverse finding overrides the statistics.

-If a carrier has interstate-only scope, no active operating authority, and is not exempt — all FRED scores are set to NULL (no score produced).
+If a carrier has interstate-only scope, no active operating authority, and is not exempt — the FRED Score is set to N/A (no score produced).
+N/A is reserved for defunct or no-authority carriers, never for being small.

 Eligibility Gates